mongodb/docs-golang/source/includes/localhost-connection.rst

 .. important::

    Always secure your MongoDB server from malicious attacks.
-See our :manual:`Security Checklist </administration/security-checklist/>` for a list of security recommendations.
+See the :manual:`Security Checklist </administration/security-checklist/>` in the Server manual for a list of security recommendations.

 After you successfully start your MongoDB server, specify your connection string in your driver connection code.